University of Cambridge: MEng, MA, PhD

 Phone: +44 (0)24 765 22223

 Weisi graduated from the University of Cambridge with MEng, MA, PhD (2011) degrees.
-His research expertise is in Information (signals, data, communications) and Networks (heterogeneous, complex, dynamic, multi-scale).
-The application areas range from telecommunications to smart cities to nano-machines.
-He is currently part of the EPSRC DTC - WISC, joint-coordinator of the Cities research theme at School of Engineering and holds visiting positions at New York University and Shanghai University.
+His research expertise is in Information (signals, data, communications) and Networks (heterogeneous, dynamic, resilience).
+The multi-scale application areas range from cities to telecommunications to nano-machines.
+He is currently part of the EPSRC DTC - WISC, joint-coordinator of the Cities research theme, and holds a visiting position at New York University.
 During the last decade, Weisi has spent a number of years working in and with industry.
-Over the past few years, Weisi has published over 60 IEEE papers, and is a regular TPC member on flagship IEEE conferences.
+He has published over 80 peer reviewed papers (40 journal papers), and is a regular TPC member on flagship IEEE conferences.
 His research has won him a number of awards and nominations (IEEE, Bell Labs, IET) and is known for his break throughs in complex network modeling of international stability (preprint [arXiv]) and molecular communications (media coverage [Economist][Wired][CNet]).

-In his private life, his interests are: travelling, photography, philosophy, and sports.
-He has also worked in UNHCR refugee camps in Africa.
-He was part of the victorious Cambridge Varsity archery team (2002), solo climbed two of the highest sub-continent peaks, and served as badminton captains at both the University of Cambridge and Sheffield.
-He has completed both the full London (2007) and Sahara (2010) 42km marathons.
+In his private life, his interests are: travelling, photography, philanthropy, philosophy, and sports.
+His life experiences include working in UNHCR refugee camps in Africa, part of the victorious Cambridge Varsity archery team (2002), solo climbed two of the highest sub-continent peaks, and served as badminton captains at both the University of Cambridge and Sheffield.
+He has also completed both the full London (2007) and Sahara (2010) 42km marathons.

-To that end, I am actively involved in developing appropirate data collection and analytics technologies for smart cities, as well as novel communication systems for extreme and hostile environments.
+To that end, I am actively involved in developing appropirate data collection and modeling methods for cities, as well as designing novel communication systems for extreme and hostile environments.

 My current research areas are as follows:

-[Large-Scale Network Modeling]: dynamic heterogeneous networks, graph theory (stochastic geometry & complex network), cellular networks (4G/5G), IoT and M2M sub-systems, resilience/robustness to attacks, network energy-cost-spectral efficiency;
+- [Large-Scale Network Modeling]: dynamic heterogeneous networks, stochastic spatial processes, complex network theory, cellular wireless networks (4G/5G), IoT and M2M sub-systems, resilience/robustness to attacks, network energy-cost-spectral efficiency;

 - [Mobile Sensing & Big Data]: human and social dynamics, smart city intelligence, social media data analytics, IoT-M2M service layer business models, smartphone sensing;

 - PhD Students (5): Hu Yuan, Song Qiu, Neha Gupta, Guillem Mosquera, John Gilchrist

 - "Molecular Communications: Talking between Small Things," Royal Society and NSFC co-fund (2016-18)